 - If you're cloning a custom dashboard, select whether you also

-want to clone the dashboard's queries and dataset.
+want to clone the dashboard's reports and dataset.

 - Click Clone.